• Skip to primary navigation

 If you would prefer a more classic look, read about how to make a lattice pie crust so you can use this technique on your maple apple pie.

-While there's nothing quite like this maple syrup pie or an apple butter pie, this maple apple pie is a great bet for those looking to bake with fall fruit.
+While there's nothing quite like this maple syrup pie or an apple butter pie, this maple apple pie is an excellent pie to bake with fall fruit.
+Short on time?
+Try this quick and easy recipe for apple crisp or this easy apple galette instead!
+And for the more advanced bakers, try the classic apple tarte tatin.

 📖 Recipe